An approach to the study of boundary actions: Amenability for non-separable dynamical systems

 \subsection{Equivalence between measurewise amenability and topological amenability (non-separable case, countable group)}

+The main result of this section Theorem \ref{thmmt} is well known (see for example \cite{AD4} Theorem 3.3.7).
+We include a proof for completeness.
+The next Lemma will be used also in the forthcoming sections.
 Following \cite{BEW}, given a covariant representation of a $G$-$C^*$-algebra, we will say that it is cyclic if the associated crossed product representation is cyclic.
 We will make use of the following \begin{lem} Let $X$ be a compact Hausdorff space endowed with an action of $G$ and $\mu$ a Radon probability measure on $X$.
 Then $\mu$ is quasi-invariant if and only if the following holds:

 \end{lem} \proof Suppose $\mu$ is quasi-invariant and let such a sequence $\{f_n\}$ be given with $m:= \inf_n \mu(f_n) >0$.
 Suppose there is $g \in G$ such that $\inf_n \mu(g f_n) =0$.
 We observe that there are a real positive number $c$ and a Borel set $E$ of positive measure such that $f_n|_E \geq c$ for every $n$, indeed suppose this is not the case, then for every $k \in \mathbb{N}$ there is $n \in \mathbb{N}$ such that $\{ f_n^{-1} ([1/k,1])\}$ has measure zero, but then for $k$ large enough so that $1/k <m$ there is $N$ such that we have that $\mu (\{f_n^{-1} [0,1/k]\})=1$ for every $n >N$, contradicting the fact that $m=\inf_n \mu(f_n)$.
 So let $c>0$ and $E$ be given satisfying $f_n|_E \geq c$ for every $n$.
 Then we have $c^{-1} \mu (f_n) \geq \mu(E)$ eventually and so $0= c^{-1} \inf_n (\mu (g f_n)) \geq \mu (gE)$, a contradiction.\\ On the other hand suppose that the above property is satisfied and the measure is not quasi-invariant.
 Then there are $g \in G$ and $E$ Borel such that $\mu(E)>0$, $\mu(gE) =0$.
 Since the measure is Radon and $\mu(gE)=0$, there are open sets $U_n \supset gE$ such that $\mu(U_n) <1/n$ for every $n$.
 Let now $K \subset E$ be a compact set such that $\mu(K) >\mu (E) /2$ and let $f_1 \geq f_2 \geq...$, $f_n :X \rightarrow [0,1]$ continuous with $f_n|_{K} =1$, $\supp (f_n)^\circ \subset g^{-1}(U_n)$ for every $n$ and $\inf_n \mu(f_n) = \mu(K)$ (such a sequence exists by regularity of the measure).
 Then $\inf_n \mu (f_n) >0$, but $\inf_n \mu(g f_n) \leq \inf_n \mu(U_n) =0$, a contradiction. $\Box$